jhrcook/jhcutils/README.md

 Installation
 ------------

-You can install the released version of jhcutils from [CRAN](https://CRAN.R-project.org) with:
+You can install 'jhcutils' with:

 ``` r
 devtools::install_github("jhrcook/jhcutils")